Get the most out of health extras: more benefits, lower costs

 FAQ

-Whether health extras are useful depends on individual life circumstances, health needs, and risk tolerance.
+Whether health extras are worthwhile depends on individual life circumstances, healthcare needs and risk tolerance.
 A careful assessment of personal needs is essential.

 How do I find the right health extras for me?